cafesuada24/Sentiment-Analysis-on-IMDB-Reviews/README.md

 ## Results

-The model achieves an accuracy of XX% on the test dataset.
+The model achieves an accuracy of 87% on the test dataset.
 Below is the confusion matrix and classification report:

 ![Confusion Matrix](images/confusion_matrix.png)